[Last updated: 21 June 2023]

 SNAKE HOLDING BAGS

 You should always bring a charged mobile phone with a Thailand SIM card.
-Before you go out at night make sure you download a flashlight app which will allow you to use your flash as a flashlight in an emergency.
+Before you go out at night make sure you download a flashlight app that will allow you to use your flash as a flashlight in an emergency.
 Some apps will give you more light than the supplied flashlight app your phone probably already has.
 Try a few out and get a bright one.

 BEST TIME TO GO HERPING IN THAILAND?

 I see some snakes during the daylight hours, and it’s very difficult to walk around looking for them during a hot day – or any day because there is just too much diffuse light – no contrast.
 I prefer the night herping by far.

 Some snakes are active right at dusk, others not until 10:00 PM, still others not until after midnight.
 I tend to find cat snakes (Boiga cyanea, B. cynodon) from 11:00 PM and later.
 I find mangrove cat snakes (Boiga dendrophila) begin to get active around 8 – 9:00 PM, cruising up along the edge of streams.
 Pythons – after 11:00 PM.

 Malayan kraits – juveniles right after dark and adults after 9-10:00 PM, they crawl along the edges of hills, sidewalks, rocks.